 This comprehensive guide delivers 78 tactics that you can utilize to run winning sales promotions and drive up the conversion rate of your ecommerce site.

 You’ve just discovered what could be the perfect solution.

 You see, there are two things online shoppers especially love: discounts and specials.
 Present the right offer to the right audience, and you can create a selling frenzy.

-In this guide, we’re going offer 80 types of sales promotions you can run to help drive more sales for your business.
+In this guide, we’re going to offer 78 types of sales promotions you can run to help drive more sales for your business.
 We’ve included dozens of sales promotion examples that you can reference for inspiration when designing your own promotional campaigns.
 We’ll also talk about how discounts, used properly, can boost your bottom line instead of putting a dent in it.

 Are you ready to sell more and earn more?

 78 Ecommerce Sales Promotion Ideas You Can Use to Get More Sales

 Are discounts really worth it, or do they increase short-term sales while lowering overall profits?

 Smart marketers know the importance of computing the lifetime value of a customer, rather than focusing on the one-time cost/benefit ratio of a single transaction.
 It’s even possible to build a business by giving something away.